top of page

 • Individuality is celebrated.

-• Trips, visits and workshops, which celebrate diversity, are planned into our learning.
+• Trips, visits and workshops celebrating diversity are planned into our learning.

-• Parents, carers, staff and the wider community are consulted on decisions relating to the school, which will affect them or the pupils.
+• Parents, carers, staff, and the wider community are consulted on decisions about the school affecting them or the pupils.

-• All members of the parent and carer community are made to feel welcome, regardless of their language; for example, letters going home are translated, translators are available if necessary, staff are trained to support EAL pupils/parents/carers.
+• All parent and carer community members are made to feel welcome, regardless of their language; for example, letters going home are translated, translators are available if necessary, and staff are trained to support EAL pupils/parents/carers.

-• Staff role model working together as a team.
+• Staff role models working together as a team.

-• School policies are written to prevent any form of discrimination towards pupils,staff, parents, carers and the wider community.
+• School policies are written to prevent discrimination towards pupils, staff, parents, carers and the wider community.

-• Instances of religious or cultural prejudice or discrimination are treated seriously and in line with a school policy.
+• Instances of religious or cultural prejudice or discrimination are treated seriously and are in line with school policy.

 Democracy